 - Support and join international reform organisations to strengthen their influence in the international community and at the UN and to stay informed about the process.

-- Join the Vienna NGO Committee on Drugs (VNGOC) as it is likely that this committee will be the formal civil society mechanism for engaging in the UNGASS.
+- Join the New York NGO Committee on Drugs (NYNGOC) and/or the Vienna NGO Committee on Drugs (VNGOC) as it is likely that these committees will be the formal civil society mechanisms for engaging in the UNGASS.

 - Educate public opinion on the structure of international drug policy politics and decision-making, options for reform.